BackyardBrains/NeuroRobot/README.md

 Synaptic connections can be plastic.
 This means that if a sending and a receiving neuron are active at the same time, a synapse connecting them will grow stronger.
 In other words, neurons that fire together, wire together.
 Some synapses are plastic only in the presence of a dopamine reward.

 The NeuroRobot app collects camera and microphone data continuously.
 Within this data, it can detect simple features such as color and pitch, and complex data such as objects and words.
 To make a neuron respond to a sensory feature, select the orange square next to the relevant sensor, then select the target neuron.
-To make a neuron produce movement or sound, select the neuron first, then the relevant target.
+To make a neuron produce movement or sound, select the neuron first, then the orange square of the desired speaker or motor.

 The basal ganglia allows vertebrate organisms to select particular actions in particular situations.
 Specifically, the basal ganglia disinhibits (i.e. activates) one group of neurons, associated with one specific behavior, at a time.
 Dopamine rewards make the currently selected group stay selected longer (higher "motivation"), and increases its likelihood of being selected in similar situations in the future.
 Inputs to “Striatal” neurons strongly influence how long the current basal ganglia group stays selected (higher "motivation").
 Neurons belonging to a particular basal ganglia group are identified by the “ID” variable, by dashed lines emanating from Striatal neurons, and (optionally) by color.